 First Things First …

-There are two types of air source heat pumps; air-to-water and air-to-air.
-Air-to-water heat pumps continue to grow in popularity in the UK, partly due to the government grant*, but ultimately due to their efficiency rating of 300% and the fact they can deliver a home’s heating and hot water on-demand.
+There are two types of air source heat pumps – air-to-water and air-to-air.
+Air-to-water heat pumps continue to grow in popularity in the UK, partly due to the government grant, but ultimately due to their efficiency rating of between 200 – 400% and the fact they can deliver a home’s heating and hot water on-demand.
 Air-to-water is the primary focus of this article.

 When it comes to the price, you’ll read on various sites on the internet that the supply and installation of an air source heat pump will cost somewhere in the region of £2,000-£20,000 – not particularly helpful hey?
-At Emerald Green, we have put together this article to give you a bit more of an idea of the pricing and what is involved when pricing together any ASHP install project.
+At Emerald Green, we have put together this article to give you a better idea of the pricing and process installing a heat pump.

 Can I get a quick quote for our property?

-The simple and short answer to this is no – well certainly not an accurate quote anyway!
+If you are looking for an accurate quote then the simple and short answer to this is no – BUT – by providing a few details about your property you can get a very good idea of the budget you’ll be looking at.
 There are many things that need to be considered when choosing the right heat pump for your home because unlike traditional boilers, a heat pump runs at a lower temperature.
-Therefore, prior to installation, a personalised room by room heat loss survey at your property is imperative to ensure the heat pump system is installed for optimum efficiency.
+Therefore, prior to installation, a personalised room-by-room heat loss survey at your property is imperative to ensure the heat pump system is installed for optimum efficiency.
+This service is usually free of charge, takes 1-2 hours and then a detailed and accurate quote can be produced following the survey.

 What exactly is a heat loss survey?

-Heat losses occur due to heat being transferred from inside a property to the outside of a property through walls and windows etc. The average property requirement is around 6 to 8 kW, but that really depends on the size of the property and many, many other factors.
+Heat losses occur due to heat being transferred from inside a property to the outside of a property through walls and windows etc. The average property requirement is around 6 to 8 kW, but that really depends on the size of the property, existing insulation and other factors.
 An accurate heat loss calculation can only come from an in-depth survey, where every window, wall and door is measured, where materials and insulation are considered and the sizes and types of every radiator are recorded.
-If an engineer hasn’t taken or considered these details, then it is important to mention that the heat loss calculation may not be sufficient and the heat pump size suggested from the survey may not be the right fit for the property – no one wants to upgrade to a heat pump and have a cold home!
-The heat loss survey alone should take 1 to 2 hours on site to obtain all the required details for the calculations and to discuss any options etc. with the homeowner.
+If an engineer hasn’t taken or considered these details, then it is important to mention that the heat loss calculation may not be sufficient and the heat pump size suggested from the survey may not be the right fit for the property.
+The heat loss survey alone should take 1 to 2 hours on site to obtain all the required details for the calculations, and to discuss the location of the heat pump and hot water cylinder with the homeowner.

 As an example, if you have a three bedroom property that is well insulated and has double-glazed windows, you should expect to receive a quote in the region of £12,000 – £15,000.
-That price includes the works of the plumber and electrician and don’t forget that the BUS grant available will cover £7,500* and then effectively you would have future-proofed your home and significantly reduced your homes impact on the environment.
+That price includes the works of the plumber and the electrician and don’t forget that the BUS grant available will cover £7,500* and then effectively you would have future-proofed your home and significantly reduced your homes impact on the environment and your bills!

 Without causing major brain overload, these pumps differ in how they deliver the heat to your home.
 Air-to-air does not work with equipment such as radiators and underfloor heating and is essentially an air conditioning system that produces hot OR cold air (in reversible configuration) but does not produce hot water.
-These pumps have lower upfront costs, are more straightforward to install, and are simply sized on the size of each room that requires heating/cooling.
+These type of heat pumps have lower upfront costs and do not require heat loss calculations and might be a better option if you live in a smaller property.

 The cost of transitioning to renewables…